PatrykSitko/node-system-path-db-es6/README.md

 #### >>> Functionality of; addDirFunction & addFileFunction:

 The addDirFunction and addFileFunction is used to add functions to variables of type directory (or file respectively) located inside of the json structure.
 Those directory (or file) type variables can be located within the structure variable.
-The structure variable is accessible via the SystemPathDB instance ([as mentioned above](#accessing-the-monitored-structure)).
+The structure variable is accessible via the SystemPathDB instance ([as mentioned above](#accessing-the-monitored-structure)) and those functions can be invoked from the instance itself (Ex.:`databaseName.addFileFunction("funcName",console.log,"targetKey");`).

 This function has the following 3 parameters: